Population-Transcriptomics/C1-CAGE-preview/QC.md

 tg <- t(genes)

 # Rarefy at each sampling point.
 It takes time !
-# In the resluting tables, the columns are a subsampling size, and
+# In the resulting tables, the columns are a subsampling size, and
 # the rows are a cell.

 rarg <- sapply(s, function(X) rarefy(tg, X))